-You must stay near the person that administered the flu shot for at least 15 minutes in case you develop any flu shot symptoms.
+You must stay near the person who administered the flu shot for at least 15 minutes in case you develop any flu shot symptoms.
 This is what we call "observation time."

 All our immunisation nurses carry an emergency kit and are well prepared to administer adrenaline should a severe reaction (anaphylactic reaction) to the flu vaccine occur.

 How to Better Manage Flu Injection Side Effects

 It's common to develop a sore arm after getting the flu shot.
 We often recommend our customers move their arms in a circular motion regularly so the vaccine isn't quite concentrated in one place.

 Over-the-counter painkillers such as paracetamol may help reduce the pain from a flu shot sore arm.
 If the pain persists for over two days, you should speak with your local GP or pharmacist to ensure you are not experiencing an Adverse Event Following Influenza Administration (AEFI).

 Also, some may experience mild fever after a flu jab, which is considered a physical response.
 Some recommendations to recover from this fever include drinking enough fluids, rest, and keeping yourself cool.
 If the fever persists for more than two days, it's time to schedule an appointment with your GP.
 If you are concerned, you can always contact Health Direct on 1800 022 222.

 In emergencies, you must immediately call Triple 000 and follow their advice.